opencv/opencv/modules/imgproc/doc/feature_detection.rst

 The function implements the probabilistic Hough transform algorithm for line detection, described in [Matas00]_.
 See the line detection example below: ::

     /* This is a standalone program.
-Pass an image name as a first parameter of the program.
+Pass an image name as the first parameter of the program.
 Switch between standard and probabilistic Hough transform by changing "#if 1" to "#if 0" and back */
     #include <cv.h>